anuket-project/anuket-specifications/doc/ref_model/chapters/chapter07.md

 <a name="7.10.4"></a>
 ### 7.9.4 Boot Integrity Measurement (TPM)

-Using a trusted platform module (TPM) as a hardware root of trust, the measurement of system sensitive components, such as platform firmware, bootloader, OS kernel, static filesystem and other system components can be securely stored and verified.
+Using a trusted platform module (TPM) as a hardware root of trust, the measurement of system sensitive components, such as platform firmware, bootloader, OS kernel, static filesystem, and other system components can be securely stored and verified.
 NFVI Operators should ensure that the TPM support is enabled in the platform firmware, so that platform measurements are correctly recorded during boot time.

 Additionally, NFVI Operators should ensure that OS kernel measurements can be recorded by using a TPM-aware bootloader (e.g. [tboot](https://sourceforge.net/projects/tboot/) or [shim](https://github.com/rhboot/shim)), which can extend the root of trust up to the kernel level.